COSC-499-W2023/year-long-project-team-8/docs/weekly_logs/README.md

+# Log Template Folder
-The home for personal and team weekly logs.
+- Folder that house the outlines for both the personal and team logs

-Please follow the required structure for the logs.
-For personal logs, each team member can have one markdown file that incorporates added content with the appropriate dates each week.
-For team logs, each week should correspond to a separate file (markdown or PDF).
+## Personal Logs
+- Each person has their own file, append to it at the end of each week.

+## Team Log
+- Each week a new .md file is created.